aws/eks-anywhere/designs/generic-git-provider-gitops.md

 }
 ```

+### GenericGitProvider
 The `GenericGitProvider` struct contains the requisite fields for authenticating to a generic git repository using basic auth, either password, SSH or both together.
 Use of `net/url` for the repository URL provides out-of-the-box validations and assurance of structure.

-The PrivateKeyFile and Password values will be supplied by the user via environment variables and supplied to the `flux bootstrap` command directly from the environment variables.
+The PrivateKeyFile and Password values will be supplied by the user via environment variables and supplied to the `flux bootstrap` command.

-The private key file will need to be mounted in the Flux executable container at execution time to be read by the `flux bootstrap git` command and bootstrapped onto the cluster as a secret by flux.
+The private key will need to be mounted in the Flux executable container at execution time to be read by the `flux bootstrap git` command, which accepts a path to a private key file as the input to the bootstrap command; the command will then bootstrap flux with the given configuration and save the private key contents onto the cluster as a secret object.

 ```Go
 type GenericGitProvider struct {
     // Username is the user to authenticate to the git repository with.